MLHale/nebraska-gencyber-modules/building_a_server/README.md

 1. What would be the result of making a `POST` request to `<myserver>/api/deviceevents`?

 ### Step 6: Press the button
 Ok, so you now have a loose familiarity with the skeleton `backend` code that was provided to you.
-Lets build upon it.
+Let's build upon it.

-When you login, you should see a green button that says **turn cloudbit on** when visiting `localhost`.
+When you log in, you should see a green button that says **turn cloudbit on** when visiting `localhost`.
 Time to push it!

 * connect the `power module` to the pink `button` input module